March 30 would be a great day to ditch fish!

 It is estimated that up to three trillion fish are caught each year and suffer in the way described.
 This makes commercial fishing a major animal welfare issue!

 We can help fish avoid this suffering by simply not eating them.
 As the demand for fish reduces, so will the number of animals suffering.
 We just need to leave fish off our plates and instead try some of the incredible alternatives in the supermarket that mimic the taste and texture of fish perfectly, like the brand new vegan salmon and shrimp from Sophie’s Kitchen.
-Or try making some fish alternatives at home with cheap simple ingredients like carrots and chickpeas!
+Gardein makes delicious Fishless Filets, too, which are widely available in popular supermarkets.
+You can also try making fish alternatives at home with cheap simple ingredients like carrots and chickpeas!